The Defence of Duffer's Drift: Context

+Publication history

-The Defence of Duffer's Drift was reprinted in the April 1905 edition of the Journal of the United States Infantry Association.
+The Defence of Duffer's Drift was published in England by William Clowes & Sons in 1904.
+It was reprinted in the April 1905 edition of the Journal of the United States Infantry Association.
 The book, especially intended for young lieutenants, has become a military staple on small unit tactics, read far afield in places such as the United States, Russia, and Canada.
 While some of the advice has become rather dated—notably, BF eventually decides to imprison all nearby locals, shoot any livestock that could be of aid to the enemy, and impress both Boer and black alike into building fortifications for his men, an "approach to the human terrain that would spell disaster" in modern times—the book is still considered relevant and interesting.

+Clowes reprinted the book many times, including in 1907, 1909, 1911, 1913, 1914, 1916, 1924, 1929, 1935, 1940, and 1941.
+An edition was brought out by Clowes in conjunction with Angus & Robertson in Sydney, Australia in 1916.
+G. Ronald of Oxford brought out a new edition in 1949.
+A Hebrew translation was printed in Tel Aviv in 1952.
+Editions were printed for the US Infantry magazine in 1972, and for the Combat Studies Institute of the United States Army Command and General Staff College in 1974; both were reprinted in later years, with a brief preface that encouraged readers to think through the challenge for themselves.
+In 1986, Avery Publishing of New Jersey printed a new edition.
+The US Marine Corps printed an edition in 1989.
+Leo Cooper of London printed a 1990 version.
+In 2009, Merchant Books of Oregon produced an edition, and in 2010 Kessinger Publishing of Montana did the same.

 Storyline

-Lieutenant Backsight Forethought (BF to his friends) has been left in command of a 50-man reinforced platoon to hold Duffer's Drift, the only ford on the Silliassvogel River available to wheeled traffic.
-Here is his chance for fame and glory.
-He has passed his officer courses and special qualifications.
-"Now if they had given me a job, say like fighting the Battle of Waterloo, or Gettysburg, or Bull Run, I knew all about that, as I had crammed it up..."
-While BF's task appears simple enough the Boer enemy causes a multitude of problems, but the astute reader, with a sharp mind and quick intellect, will no doubt solve the problem before the first shot is fired.
+Lieutenant Backsight Forethought, a newly-qualified officer in the British Army, is put in command of a platoon of soldiers to defend Duffer's Drift, a key crossing-place on the Silliassvogel River.
+In a series of six dreams, he imagines deploying his troops to hold off the Boer forces.

 In his first two dreams, the British force is ambushed without much of a fight.
 Fortifications are not prepared and the sentries announce their locations, allowing the Boers to easily sneak up and defeat the sleepy British soldiers without resistance.
 In the third and fourth dreams, BF takes more proactive defensive preparations - digging trenches, arresting the local Boer civilians rather than attempting to trade or communicate with them, and impounding them and local black civilians for forced labour.
 While able to slow the Boers down some, poor placement of trenches, lack of supplies, obvious fortifications that the enemy can easily detect and plan around, and other problems hamper the British resistance.
 The fifth and sixth dreams are the most successful; in them, BF creates a spread-out and concealed force that greatly hampers and slows the enemy, even to the point of turning them back in the sixth dream, which allows for BF to obtain reinforcements.